-Figure 5 The Turn Coordinator.
+Figure 5.5 The Turn Coordinator.

 The turn coordinator is the lower left instrument on the panel.
-It consists of the bank indicator (the miniature airplane) and the slip-skid indicator (the floating ball).
-The bank indicator shows two hash marks that indicate standard left and right turns.
+It consists of a rate of turn/ quality of turn indicator (the miniature airplane) and the slip-skid indicator (the floating ball).
+It shows two hash marks that indicate standard left and right turns.
 In instrument flight all turns are made at a rate of 3° per second.
 At this standard rate, a complete 360° turn is made in two minutes.
 Smaller turns (5-10° heading changes) require a less-than-standard rate turn.

-In a coordinated turn, the airplane's weight (earthward force) and centrifugal force (the force exerted toward the outside of the turn) are balanced so that the resultant force is directed straight through the floor of the cockpit.
+In a coordinated turn, the airplane's weight (carthward force) and centrifugal force (the force exerted toward the outside of the turn) are balanced so that the resultant force is directed straight through the floor of the cockpit.
 A centered ball proves a coordinated turn.
 A ball on the inside of a turn (plane banked right, ball to the right of center) means the turn is slipping.
 This means the plane isn't turning fast enough for the degree of bank.
 Apply rudder pressure to increase the turn rate.

 A ball on the outside of a turn (plane banked right, ball to the left of center) means the turn is skidding.
 This means the plane is turning too fast for the degree of bank.
 Relieve rudder pressure to decrease the turn rate.
+Instrument Flying

-Figure 6 Turn Coordinator showing a skidding and a slipping turn.
+Figure 5.6 Turn Coordinator showing a skidding and a slipping turn.